 Often, the phrase "mathematical proof" conjures an image of the traditional two-column proof that is typical in high-school geometry classrooms.
 This form of proof can be helpful for supporting students' efforts to develop a clear chain of statements, each relying on the prior, and for making sure that each statement is justified.
 However, proofs can take on many different forms.
 For instance, consider the 2009 NAEP grade 12 geometry item in Exhibit 3.7.

-Given: C is the midpoint of BE. $\angle B$ and $\angle E$ are right angles.
+$\angle B$ and $\angle E$ are right angles.